NetworkManager/NetworkManager-ci/README.md

      - message containing overrides starting with `@` will automatically execute new builds,
    * pushing to open merge request - overrides defined in the commit message and merge-request description will be honored.

-For CentOS trigger, there is also `@RunFeatures:feature1,feature2,...` override, which executes only specified features.
-It can be in either in commit message, in `rebuild` message or in merge request description.

-Also in CentOS, older builds running on the same CentOS release from the same merge request are stopped to save resources.
+In CentOS, older builds running on the same CentOS release from the same merge request are stopped to save resources.
 So, if you push to the merge request before the tests are finished, you may get "Aborted" message in the merge request discussion.

 #### Gitlab common use-case examples: